 Choosing where to stay for Puck Fair 2026 depends on whether you want to be right in the centre of the lively festival atmosphere in Killorglin or prefer a larger base nearby with more accommodation options.

-Because this is one of Ireland’s oldest festivals, hotels fill up very quickly, so it’s best to book several months in advance.
+Because this is one of Ireland’s oldest festivals, hotels fill up very quickly, so we highly suggest booking several months in advance.

 Accommodation in Killorglin (Best for Festival Atmosphere)